- Download our Moving to South Korea Guide (PDF)

 Social situations

-Dinner invitations, after-dinner drinks and karaoke will also likely feature at some point and should not be turned down.
-On such occasions, it's common for people to fill each other’s drinks.
-It's considered bad manners for someone to refuse a drink if their glass is empty.
-To get around this, leave a bit at the bottom of the glass.
-Korean hosts always appreciate a spirited karaoke performance, regardless of how good or bad their singing voice is.
+Dinner invitations, after-dinner drinks and karaoke (hoesik) may feature at some point.
+Declining is more acceptable than in the past, but attending shows a commitment to building relationships.
+On such occasions, it’s common for people to fill each other’s drinks, and it’s bad manners to refuse a drink if your glass is empty.
+To get around this, leave a bit at the bottom of your glass.
+Korean hosts always appreciate a spirited karaoke performance, regardless of how good or bad your singing voice is.

 Names

-Names in South Korea work in reverse to the West.
-A person’s family name comes first, followed by a two-part given name.
-The first of the given names is given to all family members of a single generation, while the second is the individual’s given name.
-For example, if a man's family name is Park and his first name is Min-Jun, he would be called Park Min-Jun.
+Names in South Korea work in reverse to those in the West.
+A person’s family name comes first, followed by their given name.
+Many traditional Korean names include a generational element shared by siblings or cousins.
+For example, if a man’s family name is Park and his given name is Min-Jun, he would be called Park Min-Jun.

 Saving face